welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 As I mentioned earlier, $m$ constructs $c(f)$ with a significant influence from already acquired knowledge.
 Essentially, the relational framework in $m$'s mind (how $m$ defines a relation, what he considers important in a relation, what he expects from a relation) is going to be incompatible with the capabilities and limitations of the AI female.
-This is obviously because the relational framework drilled into his mind has been based to optimize the functioning of $r(m, f)$, which is defined for corporeal females.
+This is obviously because the relational framework drilled into his mind would optimize the functioning of $r(m, f)$, which is defined for corporeal females.

-An obvious manifestation of this incompatibility would be $m$ not having anything to lose in his relation with $c(f)$.
-In particular $m$ being able to create a new instance of $f$ at will, or even being able to completely undo any actions $f$ performs introduces severe asymmetry in his relation with $c(f)$, making the relation unstable.
+An obvious manifestation of this incompatibility that comes to mind is: $m$ not having anything to lose in his relation with $c(f)$.
+In particular, $m$ possessing the ability to create a new instance of $f$ at will, and to completely undo any actions $f$ performs introduces severe asymmetry in his relation with $c(f)$, making it unstable.

-The solutions to these problems will have to be from the human side of the relation.
+Ok that's it, I'm bored of this now.